Skip to main content

 Companies with a comprehensive understanding of their potential loss volatility can design a risk financing strategy better aligned to their risk tolerance and risk appetite.

 From airlines to airports and manufacturers — there is huge potential for companies across the aviation sector to use modelling and risk analytics to maximise the value of their insurance programs.
-These techniques can improve organizations’ understanding of risk exposure and, crucially, loss volatility, plus also provide a cost-benefit assessment of different insurance programs with the data to design optimal risk financing strategies.
+These techniques can improve organisations’ understanding of risk exposure and, crucially, loss volatility, plus also provide a cost-benefit assessment of different insurance programs with the data to design optimal risk financing strategies.

 These were among the insights shared at the analytics and modelling workshop at Marsh’s inaugural aviation summit.
 Experts discussed how analytics enable companies to gain greater control of their insurance program, make more informed decisions on which risks to retain and those to insure, and identify risk correlations and opportunities for diversification in advanced program structures.